wasawi/devart-template/project_posts/2014-03-23-Review-of-Technologies.md

-#About technologies
+#Recap of Technologies Used

 Today we have a very important step in our development.
-We are realizing that we sould have done things in a different order... (yes, these are not very good news) but we think it can be our strength for the final outcome of the project.
+We are realizing that we should have done things in a different order... (yes, these may be challenging) but we think it can be our strength for the final outcome of our project.

-We started our project pointing at several technologies (OF, googleAPI, Oauth and few others).
-Those are not web technolologies.
-Somehow we fould out that we started by the roof before setting the base of the house.
-And here we will explain why.
+We started our project pointing at several technologies (OF, googleAPI, Oauth, to name a few).
+These are not web technologies.
+We found out that we started on a more challenging approach.
+And we will explain why.

-We wanted to have a hihg quality visuals and a very responsive application.
-So we decided to do the client application in Openframeworks.
-The problem is that the development in C++ is taking too much time to have a finished prototype for the DevArt deadline.
-Problably this application is the one we would use for the interactive installation at the Barbican center, because wo would run it in a high end setup descrived [here]()
+We wanted to have a high quality visuals and a very responsive application so we decided to do the client application in Openframeworks.
+The challenge with coding in C++ is that it can consume more time for us to provide a finished prototype to comply with the DevArt`s deadline.
+However, we are confident that can use the currently developed application as a reliable and stable interactive installation at the Barbican Center, because it is capable of running in a high-end set-up described [here]()

-In our final prototype we will show most of out intentions but for sure there will be a lot of things missing.
-We think now, that we could have done the prototype using web technologies (WebGL, [X toolkit](https://github.com/xtk/X), socket.IO, and others) since we would also use those for the web application and mostly because they are faster to develop.
+In our final prototype we will show most of our concepts but we feel we could have developed more.
+We thought that if we started with the web technology, we could have done a more comprehensive prototype using WebGL, [X toolkit](https://github.com/xtk/X), socket.IO, and others.
+This is because web applications are mostly faster to develop.

 We would like to think that we haven't lost time.
-But instead we have worked on the side that causes more dificulties to reach a "finished" prototype even if the code in C++ would be used at the final installation.
+But instead we have worked on the side that`s more challenging to reach a "finished" prototype that can show conceptual functionality.
+Althought we feel that  C++ would the best platform to use in the final physical installation.

-Therefore we envision a high end application for the installation using Openframeworks and a web application for the internet users written in Javascript using (WebGL, [X toolkit](https://github.com/xtk/X), socket.IO, and others).
+Therefore we envision a high-end application for the installation using Openframeworks and a web application for the Internet users written in Javascript using WebGL, [X toolkit](https://github.com/xtk/X), socket.IO, and others.

 We will keep giving our best until the deadline.